 Paint Out™ is an art event aiming to refresh and redefine 21st century en plein air art practice.
 Founded in 2014, we are the UK’s premier and only fully juried en plein air art competition, celebrating the talents of national and international artists before a wide and growing audience in the heart of medieval and iconic Norwich, as well as around beautiful Norfolk‘s towns, countryside, broads and coast.
 We’ve also popped up in Suffolk and in 2019 branched out to Cambridge.
 Many of our events are about extreme painting challenges, in any weather, up against the clock and the gaze of the art-loving public.
 Come and ExperienceArt, Live!

-2021’s outdoor painting programme built upon 2020’s successful and Covid-safe 8-day tour of Norfolk and Norwich with an open-air exhibition which saw dozens of artwork sales.
+2021’s outdoor painting programme built upon 2020’s successful and Covid-safe 8-day tour of Norfolk and Norwich with an open-air exhibition that saw dozens of artwork sales.
 In 2021, we expanded with double the space for over 70 artists and more facilities on-site.
-With interest from dozens of artists from UK, USA, France and Russia, and half-price and other early bird deals available, do sign up early to join the UK’s most innovative plein air art event – the 2022 event will be announced soon as well as an Autumnal date in Norwich.
+With interest from dozens of artists from UK, USA, France and Russia, and half-price and other early bird deals available, do sign up early to join the UK’s most innovative plein air art event – the 15-24 July 2022 event is now open for entries as well as 15-17 October 2021 in Norwich.

 2020’s outdoor painting programme included an 8-day tour of Norfolk with over 50 of the 60+ accepted artists still able to attend, despite Covid.
 It meant a more measured event with socially distancing artists and a masked-up exhibition.
 Check out the painting locations Google map here.
 View the gallery of some of the finished artworks.
 Well over 400 paintings were created and the three judges: Sarah Flynn (Sworders), Amanda Geitner (EAAF) and artist Bruer Tidman, had a tough choice to narrow them down to 3 main prizes and a personal commendation each.
 James and Katy also awarded two artists with the Paint Out Spirit of Plein Air prizes for their body of work produced during the event, consistency and quality.
 The prizes, as in 2019, went to a trio of female artists: First Prize – Susan Isaac, Second Prize – Mary Blue Brady, Third Prize – Amanda Barrett, and commendations to Alfie Carpenter, Jack Godfrey, Naomi Clements-Wright, Spirit of Plein Air awards to Paul Alcock, Sam Robbins.